OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:11

-The greatest among you will be your servant.
+The one who is greatest among you shall be your servant.

 ## Matthew 23:12